muntasirhsn/muntasirhsn.github.io/index.md

 ---

-### MLOps: Train and deploy machine learning model at scale with automated pipelines
+### Train and deploy machine learning model at scale with automated pipelines
 Develop an end-to-end machine learning (ML) workflow with automation for all the steps including data preprocessing, training models at scale with distributed computing (GPUs/CPUs), model evaluation, deploying in production, model monitoring and drift detection with Amazon SageMaker Pipeline - a purpose-built CI/CD service.